Actively Recruiting

 - Significant vascular disease

-- Significant history of poor wound healing
+- History of poor wound healing or uncontrolled infections

 - Active infection